ACF Fiorentina: Badge

-The official emblem of the city of Florence, a red fleur-de-lis on a white field, has been pivotal in the all-round symbolism of the club.
+The official emblem of the city of Florence, a red fleur-de-lis on a white field, has been the staple in the all-round symbolism of the club.

 Over the course of the club's history, they have had several badge changes, all of which incorporated Florence's fleur-de-lis in some way.
 The first one was nothing more than the city's coat of arms, a white shield with the red fleur-de-lis inside.
 It was soon changed to a very stylised fleur-de-lis, always red, and sometimes even without the white field.
 The most common symbol, adopted for about 20 years, had been a white lozenge with the flower inside.
 During the season they were Italian champions, the lozenge disappeared and the flower was overlapped with the scudetto.

 The logo introduced by owner Flavio Pontello in 1980 was particularly distinct, consisting of one-half of the city of Florence's emblem and one-half of the letter "F", for Fiorentina.
 People disliked it when it was introduced, believing it was a commercial decision and, above all, because the symbol bore more of a resemblance to a halberd than a fleur-de-lis.

 Until the 2022–23 season, when the club unveiled a new, stylistically simplified badge, the logo was a kite shaped double lozenge bordered in gold.
 The outer lozenge had a purple background with the letters "AC" in white and the letter "F" in red, standing for the club's name.
 The inner lozenge was white with a gold border and the red Giglio of Florence.
-This logo had been in use from 1992 to 2002, but after the financial crisis and resurrection of the club the new one couldn't use the same logo.
+This logo had been in use from 1992 to 2002, but after the 2008 financial crisis and resurrection of the club the new one couldn't use the same logo.
 Florence's comune instead granted Florentia Viola use of the stylised coat of arms used in other city documents.
 Diego Della Valle acquired the current logo the following year in a judicial auction for a fee of €2.5 million, making it the most expensive logo in Italian football.